 New Zealand, e-commerce and logistics

-New Zealand is a large and mature consumer market with a well established and large e-commerce sector.
+New Zealand has a well established e-commerce sector.

-You may be wondering if there is market share to be gained, and if so, whether the distance makes it all worthwhile?
-Read on to find out what our experts think...
+You may be wondering if there is market share to be gained, and if so, what is the best way to deliver there form the UK and how much will it cost?
+Read on to find out what our experts think about delivering to places like Auckland, Christchurch, Wellington and more.

 Image of the statue of liberty representing the USA